Dong Quai

 If graviola has the potential to wield such a deathblow to cancer, why haven't you heard of it?
 Because most of the research was sponsored by a major pharmaceutical company, who, after years of unsuccessfully trying to synthesize the active agents in graviola, attempted to bury their findings!
 Because the natural poser of graviola can't be artificially replicated in a test tube, clinical trials have yet to be conducted.
 It just isn't profitable.
 Thank goodness the natural products industry puts people before profit.
 Because graviola is a natural remedy, it is protected under the Dietary Supplement Health and Education Act of 1994.
 Consequently, a number of companies are making this wonderful cancer fighter available to cancer victims.
 Most base their dosage on the traditional South American recommendation of 1,000 to 1,500 mg. per day.
 While graviola doesn't have any side effects, pregnant women, people with low blood pressure or those taking MAO inhibitors should not use it.

-FOR MORE INFORMATION ON - AND TO ORDER - PRODUCTS CONTAINING GRAVIOLA, PLUS DETAILS OF MANY OTHER TOP QUALITY NON-FUMIGATED AND NON-IRRADIATED PRODUCTS FROM THE AMAZONIAN RAINFOREST, PLEASE CLICK HERE
+FOR MORE INFORMATION ON PRODUCTS CONTAINING GRAVIOLA, PLUS DETAILS OF MANY OTHER TOP QUALITY PRODUCTS FROM THE AMAZONIAN RAINFOREST, PLEASE CLICK HERE

 RETURN TO: